Skip to content

 When the model is marked as a template, an additional set of template tokens appears alongside the global tokens.
 These are tokens specific to the template's context and are provided by the backend.

-Template tokens work exactly like global tokens -- they are always visible in the Replay Panel, can be expanded to view nested properties, and can be dragged into configuration form fields.
+Template tokens work exactly like global tokens -- they are always visible in Review flow mode, can be expanded to view nested properties, and can be inserted into configuration form fields.

 Which fields accept tokens